SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 Other javascript features which are often requested are things like comments/forums (e.g. Discuss.io) or Web accessibility compliance tools (e.g. Recite me).
 These can be very useful in the right circumstances, but a minicomp assessment is rarely understood by the executive managers who make the final decisions to purchase such digital services.
 This maximisation of the technology supply chain through outsourcing is a shape of digital architecture which often results in you paying a company to take a copy of your user's data so you don't have to pay attention to managing that data yourself - and some would not consider this a fair or minimal technical solution.

 Beyond potential structural unfairness introduced by the use of outsourced client-side features, there can be further, more subtle effects on the Organisation.
 In the specific case of ReCite Me, which is a tool to create inclusive accessible websites, it's use affords the Organisation to believe that the digital content they create and publish online is always inclusive and conforms to the web accessibility standards - when a more *minicomp* approach might be to spend the time teaching your workforce how to communicate inclusively and how to publish accessible websites to begin with.

+A significant proportion of scripts are from third-party advertising or social media services, and from "all-in-one" packages for creating websites.
+If integrating third-party tools (such as software and plug-ins for building your website, or for sharing your site on social media), consider whether you really need them, and review the size of the files they add carefully.

 ### Hosting {#hosting}